mozilla-b2g/gaia/apps/sms/README.md

 ```

 The background server runs a watcher that automatically runs tests when the
 files are saved.
-So to run a specific file, you can simply open it in an editor
+To run a specific file you can simply open it in an editor
 and save it, or use the command line tool `touch`.

-If you want to run all tests for the SMS app, you can run this in a separate
+If you want to run all tests for the SMS app, you can run the following in a separate
 terminal:

 ```bash